 - “Smart Suggestions”

 - Analytics by external factors like weather

 The second function of a POS is to support your front-of-house staff as they do front-of-house things.
 You can divide pubs into two categories.
-Which are more like “quick service restaurants” which need rapid counter-based buying to sell simple products as fast as possible; and which need some of the more fiddly functions listed below?
+The first are known as “quick service restaurants” which need rapid counter-based buying to sell simple products as fast as possible.
+The second type includes pubs which need some of the more fiddly functions listed below.
 If you want quick, simple front-ends, Nobly, Goodtill, and Touchbistro are great options.
-Otherwise, contemplate Lightspeed Restaurant, iKentoo or Revel Systems.
+Otherwise, consider Lightspeed Restaurant, iKentoo or Revel Systems.
 For features in red, you’d need an integration with what’s called “PMS” software in addition to a POS.
 Check for:

 - Table management